-Did you know that as of June 2020, there were more than 5,500 cryptocurrencies in existence?
-Or that the crypto market is anticipated to reach $1,758 million by 2027?
-In the second quarter of 2020 alone, 18.42 million Bitcoins circulated worldwide!
+Did you know that as of November 2021, there were more than 7,500 cryptocurrencies in existence?
+Or that the crypto market market capitalization has exceeded $2T?
+Currently, there are 18,921,931 Bitcoins circulating worldwide!

 For this reason, Bitcoin remains the king of digital currencies, and with good reason.
-As of February 2021, Bitcoin boasts a value of $51,584, a once unthinkable sum.
+Today, Bitcoin boasts a value of $43,294, a once unthinkable sum.
 Yet, some experts feel this digital currency could go much higher, having reached an all-time high of $69,045 on 11 November 2021 at 1:24.

 It's the perfect storm for rising Bitcoin prices, and other cryptos like Ethereum continue to follow suit.
 Yet, he also offers a word of caution for potential investors, suggesting care when making crypto purchases.
 Where does this leave individuals interested in crypto savings accounts?